Support the Herd from Karen Elephant Experience

 This elephant sanctuary is situated deep in the jungle and offers some of the most picturesque scenery found in Northern Thailand.
-It is home to three happy elephants now retired from elephant riding thanks to our ‘Saddle Off’ model.
+It is home to a small herd of happy elephants now retired from elephant riding thanks to our ‘Saddle Off’ model.
 The Karen at this project have been able to bring their elephants back home where they can be properly cared for and at the same time generate an income through ethical elephant tourism.
 Here, the elephants have time to interact with each other, wander in the jungle, and forage.

 As part of a small group accompanied by an experienced tour guide, change into traditional Karen clothing and get to know the elephants while feeding them fruit and vegetables.
 Once the baskets are empty, join the elephants for a trek through the jungle, watching them forage on native plants along the way.